mattva01/schooltool/README.txt

 should work fine.

-As a superuser (sudo) edit /etc/apt/sources.list to include this line deb http://us.archive.ubuntu.com/ubuntu/ gutsy universe multiverse
+As a superuser (sudo) edit /etc/apt/sources.list to include this line deb http://us.archive.ubuntu.com/ubuntu/ karmic universe multiverse

 Then install the required package: